AlchemistReturns/grit/README.md

 # grít

-A developer friction logger. grít hooks into your git workflow and file editor to capture the moments that actually slow you down — the hard decisions, the vague names, the AI-assisted pastes, the reverts — and builds a searchable, queryable timeline of your thinking.
+Grít is a CLI tool that turns your commits into a knowledge base.
+By introducing small, purposeful friction at the moments that matter — a commit, a dependency, a revert — it captures the thinking behind your code, not just the code itself.

 ---